albertothedev/albertothedev/README.md

 I'm Alberto Vilches, a Full-Stack Software Developer based in Germany and working at Trudesk since 2021.

-While working at Trudesk, a help-desk service platform, I have helped build a TypeScript API and UI SDK, a high-performance and custom-built GraphQL API in Node.js with MongoDB and Mongoose, and a responsive UI built with React and Next.js.
+While working at Trudesk, a help-desk service platform, I have helped build a TypeScript API and UI SDK, a high-performance and custom-built GraphQL API in Node.js with MongoDB and Mongoose, and a responsive UI built with React.js and Next.js.

 These are some of the technologies I work with: